Learn More about

 Targeting transparency: early evidence on mandatory adoption of European sustainability reporting standards

-Charlotte-Louisa Donau, Katharina Hombach, Inga Elise Meringdal, Maximilian A. Müller, Thorsten Sellhorn, and Victor Wagner analyze the impact of mandatory European Sustainability Reporting Standards (ESRS) on corporate transparency.
-Their study examines transparency changes in ~1,000 EU firms compared to global and US peers, using granular data and a pre-committed research design to advance sustainability reporting research.
+Charlotte-Louisa Donau, Katharina Hombach, Inga Elise Meringdal, Maximilian A. Müller, Thorsten Sellhorn, and Victor Wagner analyse ESRS' impact on transparency by examining ~1,000 EU firms vs global peers, using granular data and a pre-committed design to advance research.

 Read article